f4fez/prm80/doc/Computer_commands_V5.md

-This is the description of the computer commands for the version 5 beta firmware.
+This is the description of the computer commands for the version 5 firmware.
 If you plan to play arround with this version contact the author of this page.

 See also the [computer interface](Computer_control.md) for hardware and communication parameters.